mimoo/eureka/README.md

 Eureka is pretty simple, and well commented.
 Anyone is free to audit the software themselves.

-With that in mind, software is rarely bug-free, and it is possible that attacks might exist (like zip bombs, or path traversal attacks via file name).
+With that in mind, software is rarely bug-free, and it is possible that attacks might exist (like zip bombs, path traversal attacks via file name, [zip slips](https://snyk.io/research/zip-slip-vulnerability)).
 For this reason, use Eureka with caution:

 * Use it on data that you trust.
 * Decrypt content only when coming from a trusted person.